 Darwin’s frogs and midwife toads are interesting animals that have unusual methods of reproduction.
 Once the female has released her eggs, the male fertilizes them and then picks them up.
 He carries the eggs in or on his body until the youngsters have developed.
 This degree of egg care is unusual for amphibians, especially on the part of the males.
-In most frog and toad species, the female lays her eggs in a pond or other body of water, the male release his sperm on top of them, and the parents leave them to develop on their own.
+In most frog and toad species, the female lays her eggs in a pond or other body of water, the male release his sperm on top of them, and the parents then leave the fertilized eggs to develop on their own.

 Darwin's frogs live in South America.
 After the female's eggs have been laid and fertilized, the male guards them until the tadpoles—the first stage of the young frogs’ lives—move inside the eggs.
 The male then picks the eggs up with his tongue and places them in his vocal sac, which normally functions to amplify his sounds.
 Here the youngsters live until they have become tiny froglets.
 At this point, they jump out of the vocal sac to lead independent lives.